 HIPAA and HITECH

-Our business and healthcare law firm represents physicians, elder care entities, federally qualified health centers, ambulance services, and other healthcare providers and businesses in connection with HIPAA and HITECH compliance issues.
+Our health law firm represents medical practices, physicians, and healthcare businesses with HIPAA and HITECH compliance issues.
 All healthcare providers are “covered entities” subject to HIPAA and HITECH.

 HIPAA and HITECH Compliance Law Firm